jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

 jx boot
 ```

-You will now be prompted for any missing parameters required to install such as your admin user/password, the Pipeline git user and token etc.
+You will now be prompted for any missing parameters required to install, such as your admin user/password, the Pipeline git user and token etc.

-Then Jenkins X should be installed and setup on your kubernetes cluster.
+Then Jenkins X should be installed and set up on your Kubernetes cluster.

-### About 'jx boot'
+### About `jx boot`

 The [jx boot](/commands/jx_boot) interprets the boot pipeline using your local `jx` binary.
-The underlying pipeline for booting Jenkins X can later on be ran inside kubernetes via Tekton.
-If ever something goes wrong with tekton you can always `jx boot` again to get things back up and running (e.g. if someone accidentally deletes your cluster).
+The underlying pipeline for booting Jenkins X can later be run inside Kubernetes via Tekton.
+If ever something goes wrong with Tekton you can always `jx boot` again to get things back up and running (e.g., if someone accidentally deletes your cluster).

 #### Pre and Post Validation

-Before any installation is attempted it runs the [jx step verify preinstall](/commands/jx_step_verify_preinstall/) command to check everything looks OK.
-If you are using Terraform (so that your 'jx-requirements.yml' file has `terraform: true`) it will fail if Terraform has not created the required cloud resources.
+Before any installation is attempted, Boot runs the [jx step verify preinstall](/commands/jx_step_verify_preinstall/) command to check everything looks OK.
+If you are using Terraform (so that your `jx-requirements.yml` file has `terraform: true`) it will fail if Terraform has not created the required cloud resources.
 Otherwise they are lazily created for you if they don't exist.

 Once the installation has completed the [jx step verify install](/commands/jx_step_verify_install/) command is run to verify your installation is valid.